Sheet Options

 Character separated

 If selected, character-separated files are produced.
-Enter the column separator, e.g.: comma, semicolon, colon or tab.
+Enter the column separator to use: comma, semicolon, colon, or tab.

 Pad with spaces

-When selected, the text in the columns are padded with spaces until they fill out the width determined by the XML file.
+When selected, the text in the columns are padded with spaces until it fills the width determined by the XML file.

 EDI Settings